-To prevent any decline in skills during summer break (known as “summer slide”), we strongly encourage students to engage in activities across all academic disciplines to keep their skills sharp.
-Although research shows that as much as a month of learning can be lost and never regained, it also demonstrates that this loss can be averted when students consistently spend time on academic tasks during summer.
+To prevent declines in skills during summer break, we strongly encourage students to engage in recommended activities across all academic disciplines to keep their skills sharp.
+Research demonstrates that learning loss can be averted when students consistently spend time on academic tasks during summer.

 Get into the Daily Math Mindset This Summer

 In addition to encouraging structured practice in math workbooks, show your child that doing math is a natural, everyday occurrence.
 To help you find daily “math moments,” here are a few suggestions by grade level:

 - Keep a tally of things you see on your next road trip.
 Give your child a “Road Trip Scavenger Hunt” to count cows, water towers, or airplanes.

 - Bake a cake together–and have your child be responsible for the measuring.

 4th and 5th Grades

 - Bake cookies, a cake, biscuits, and more.
 Make your child the “Official Measurer,” or take it a step further and let your child make dessert by following a recipe (with your supervision).